-The Council has operates with one Overview and Scrutiny Committee which has a Performance Sub-Committee.
+The Council operates with one Overview and Scrutiny Committee.
 The Overview and Scrutiny Committee can challenge a decision that has been made by the Executive prior to it being implemented, to enable them to consider the decision and the context within which it was taken.
 They have a remit, which allows them to assist the Council and the Cabinet in the development of its budget and policy framework.
 The Committee produce an annual report on its work.
-The Overview and Scrutiny Committee annual report for 2016/17 concluded that effective scrutiny was taking place.
+The Overview and Scrutiny Committee annual report for 2017/18 concluded that effective scrutiny was taking place.